JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 this end, we implement `LearnAPI.constructor`, which must return a keyword constructor:

 ```@example anatomy
+"""
+    Ridge(; lambda=0.1)

+Instantiate a ridge regression algorithm, with regularization of `lambda`.
+"""
 Ridge(; lambda=0.1) = Ridge(lambda)
 LearnAPI.constructor(::Ridge) = Ridge
 nothing # hide